 I thought this too.
 If anyone knows me you know that my brain is constantly ticking and I hardly ever shut up and being bored is the WORST THING I COULD BE, I need constant stimulation!!!!!!!

 And then I started meditating and now I am a Zen Goddess.
-Not really, BUT I now use mediation apps to help me sleep.
-I use them before bed every night.
-The only mediating I have ever been able to stick to is the night meditations and that’s often when anxiety feels the worst, am I right?
-I’ve listed three of my favourites apps below because three is my favourite number:
+Not really, BUT I use meditation apps to help me sleep and for five to ten minutes when I wake up in the morning as these are the times when anxiety often feels the worst, am I right?
+I’ve listed three of my favourite apps below because three is my favourite number: